-The panels can be easily mounted to a new or existing fence structure to create an instant acoustic barrier wall around outdoor chillers, rooftop air handling units, vacuum pump sound reduction, pumps, fans, or as a temporary and reusable construction noise barrier.
+The panels easily mount to a new or existing fence structure to create an instant acoustic barrier wall around outdoor chillers, rooftop air handling units, vacuum pump sound reduction, pumps, fans, or as a temporary and reusable construction noise barrier.

 Use Outdoor Sound Curtains to Comply with Noise Ordinances

-Sound curtains not only block noise, they absorb it so that it does not bounce back into the job site.
-These acoustical curtains can be used either indoors or outdoors, and can be temporary or permanent installations.
-Common applications include soundproofing construction sites and noise in industrial areas, but they can also be used in offices, homes, and anywhere noise control is needed.
+Sound curtains do more than just block noise.
+They also absorb the sound waves so that they do not bounce back into the job site.
+These acoustical curtains can be used either indoors or outdoors and can be temporary or permanent installations.
+Common applications include soundproofing construction sites and industrial areas.
+However, they can also be used in offices, homes, and anywhere noise control is needed.

 About Sound Curtains